smikhalevski/react-corsair/README.md

 ```

 > [!IMPORTANT]\
-> The location passed to `hydrateRouter` and set of routes passed to the `Router` must be the same as ones used during
+> The location passed to `hydrateRouter` and set of routes passed to the `Router` on the client-side must be the same
-> the server-side rendering.
-Otherwise, hydration would have undefined behavior.
+> as ones used during the server-side rendering.
+Otherwise, hydration behavior is undefined.

 [`hydrateRouter`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.hydrateRouter.html)
 must be called only once, and only one router on the client side can receive the dehydrated state from the server.